General

 Standard and Open Source layout managers

-JFormDesigner supports all standard layout managers (GroupLayout, GridBagLayout, BorderLayout, etc.) and the popular and powerful open-source layout managers JGoodies FormLayout and Clearthought's TableLayout.
+JFormDesigner supports all standard layout managers (GroupLayout, GridBagLayout, BorderLayout, etc.) and the popular and powerful open-source layout managers MigLayout, JGoodies FormLayout and Clearthought's TableLayout.
 This gives you the choice to use your favorite layout manager.

-modify menu bars and popup menus.
-It supports in-place-editing menu texts and
+Menu designerThe menu designer makes it easy to create and modify menu bars and popup menus.
+It supports in-place-editing menu texts and drag-and-drop menu items.
+The component palette category "Menus" contains all menu components.

-View a flash demo here.
+View a demo video here.

 Localization support